 Agile Project Management is a method of software development with an iterative approach to planning and guiding project processes that focus on quick roll-outs from an efficient and flexible team.
-It fragments the project into small sections that are completed in work sessions and run the design phase to testing and quality assurance.
+It fragments the project into small sections completed in work sessions and runs the design phase to testing and quality assurance.
 These sessions are called Sprints, and the sections are called Iterations.
 In this topic, we are going to learn the principles of Agile Project Management.

 In this era, where the business environment changes within a blink of an eye, mid-project changes have become a common sight.
 Such changes can cause a downfall for on-time and under-budget project delivery.
 To avoid such a scenario, APM can come to your rescue and provide high flexibility for project managers as well.
-With the help of APM, the continuous inflow of feedback and the few updates can be solved in shorter phases in the development cycle at a time rather than update updating everything.
-Through APM, we can achieve the constant release of a steady and elevated level of quality incremental improvements
+With the help of APM, the continuous inflow of feedback and the few updates can be solved in shorter phases in the development cycle rather than updating everything.
+Thus, we can achieve the constant release of a steady and elevated level of quality incremental improvements through APM.

 One of the benefits of APM is its ability to respond to issues that arise throughout the course of the project.
 Making necessary amendments at the right time can save resources and time and ultimately help deliver projects on time and under budget.